Alan-Miller/reducks/README.md

-App that makes calls to database and outside API and stores values on Redux.

 ## reducks
-App lets user route to different components, making API and database requests and changing values on Redux.
+App lets user route to different components.
+App also makes calls to database and outside API and stores values on Redux.

 Details
 * The intial value of the pokemon property on Redux is an array of two pokemon: Pikachu and Squirtle.